 Air-Powered Tire Inflator Gauges

 Check your tire pressure and fill or deflate tires quickly with air-powered (pneumatic) tire inflator gauges.
 A dial or indicator on the gauge lets you check the tire pressure to verify proper inflation.
-These gauges connect to a source of compressed air (sold separately) to operate, and they inflate the tire more quickly than with manual, corded, or battery-powered inflators.
+These gauges connect to a source of compressed air to operate, and they inflate the tire more quickly than with manual, corded, or battery-powered inflators.

 Nitrogen-Powered Tire Inflator Gauges & Chucks

 Connect these tire inflators and gauges to a nitrogen generator to fill your tires with nitrogen gas.
 Tires that are filled with nitrogen typically maintain a more consistent tire pressure than tires filled with air.